TheWLimz/TheWLimz/README.md

 # Hi there 👋

-I'm a Year End Computer Science student who are passionate about Software Development and Data Science currently working as a Frontend Engineer at Springkraf.
+I'm a Year End Computer Science student who are passionate about Software Development and Data Science

 I am passionate about collaboration, accuracy and teamwork, values that have been fundamental throughout my academic and professional journey.
 I'm steadfast in my resolve to keep up with the latest developments in technology and industry trends.
 I firmly believe in continuous learning to refine my skills and knowledge.